Isometry types of frame bundles: High-dimensional isometry groups of manifolds

-In this case $G=SO(n)$ acting orthogonally on the image of each copy $S^{n-1}\times\{t\}$ in $M$.
+In this case $G=SO(n)$ acts on $S^{n-1}\times \bbR$ by acting orthogonally on each copy $S^{n-1}\times\{t\}$.
+This action commutes with the action of $\Gamma$, so that the $G$-action descends to $M$.
 We have $M\slash G=[0,1]$.
-The $G$-orbits lying over the endpoints 0,1 are isometric to round projective spaces $\bbR P^{n-1}$ and the $G$-orbits lying over points in (0,1) are round spheres. \item If $n=6$ there is the additional case that $M$ is a simply-connected K\"ahler manifold of complex dimension 3 with constant holomorphic sectional curvature, and $G$ is the largest connected group of holomorphic isometries. \item If $n=7$ there is the additional case $M\cong \textrm{Spin}(7)\slash G_2$ and $G=\textrm{Spin}(7)$.
-In this case $M$ is isometric to $S^7$ with a constant curvature metric. \end{enumerate} \end{thmnr} \begin{rmknr} Actually Kobayashi-Nagano prove a more general result that includes the possibility that $M$ is noncompact, and there are more possibilities.
+The $G$-orbits lying over the endpoints 0,1 are isometric to round projective spaces $\bbR P^{n-1}$ and the $G$-orbits lying over points in $(0,1)$ are round spheres. \item If $n=6$ there is the additional case that $M\cong \bbC P^3$, equipped with the Fubini-Study metric and the standard action of $G=SO(6)\cong SU(4)\slash \{\pm \id\}$. \item If $n=7$ there are the additional cases $M\cong \textrm{Spin}(7)\slash G_2$ and $G=\textrm{Spin}(7)$, or $M\cong SO(7)\slash G_2$ and $G=SO(7)$.
+In this case $M$ is isometric to $S^7$ or $\bbR P^7$ with a constant curvature metric. \end{enumerate} \end{thmnr} \begin{rmknr} Actually Kobayashi-Nagano prove a more general result that includes the possibility that $M$ is noncompact, and there are more possibilities.
 Since we will not need the noncompact case, we have omitted these.
+In their formulation of Case (4), $M$ is a manifold of complex dimension 3 with constant holomorphic sectional curvature, and $G$ is the largest connected group of holomorphic isometries.

-Specializing to the compact case gives an explicit description of Case 4 as follows.
+Specializing to the compact case gives an explicit description of Case (4) as follows.
 Hawley \cite{holsec1} and Igusa \cite{holsec2} independently proved that a simply-connected complex $n$-manifold of constant holomorphic sectional curvature is isometric to either $\bbC^n, \bbB^n$ or $\bbC P^n$ (with standard metrics).
-Therefore in Case (4) we obtain that $M$ is isometric to $\bbC P^3$ (equipped with a scalar multiple of the Fubini-Study metric) and $G=SO(6)\cong SU(4)\slash\{\pm \id\}$. \end{rmknr} Theorem \ref{thm:3case} does not cover the case $n=5$.
-Under the additional assumption that $G=SO(5)$ we resolve this case in the following proposition. \begin{propnr} Let $M$ be a closed Riemannian 5-manifold and suppose $G=SO(5)$ acts on $M$ smoothly and effectively.
-Then $M$ admits a description as in Cases (1), (2) or (3) of Theorem \ref{thm:3case}. \end{propnr} \begin{proof} The proof of Theorem \ref{thm:3case} (see \cite[Section 3]{kobnag}) shows that the assumption that $n>5$ is only used to show that no $G$-orbit has codimension 2.
-We will show that if $G=SO(5)$ and $n=5$, then there are still no codimension 2 orbits, so that the rest of the proof of Theorem \ref{thm:3case} applies.
+Therefore in Case (4) we obtain that $M$ is isometric to $\bbC P^3$ (equipped with a scalar multiple of the Fubini-Study metric) and $G=SO(6)\cong SU(4)\slash\{\pm \id\}$. \end{rmknr} \begin{rmknr} If $M$ admits the description in Case (2) above, and is in addition assumed to be orientable, it follows that the bundle $M\rightarrow S^1$ is trivial.
+In particular $M$ is diffeomorphic to $L\times S^1$.